zavolokas/durable-presentation/PITCHME/assets/md/PITCHME.md

 saves execution history as the orchestration function progresses, an infinite loop could cause an orchestrator instance to run out of memory.

-But still problems can happen and you might be stuck (next slide)

 ---
-<span class="menu-title" style="display: none">Support</span>
+<span class="menu-title" style="display: none">Inpaint demo</span>

-### Support
+### Demo
-- GitHub
-- StackOverflow
-- Twitter

 Note:

-then Post the issue on stack overflow also tweet about it, put hash tag Azure, Azure Functions and usually you get help quite fast
+I have a proper implementation of the inpainting on GitHub.
+For those who are interested in here is a link.

+Let's run it.

 ---
 <span class="menu-title" style="display: none">Recap</span>

 ### Recap
 - State is checkpointed in Starage Table
 - State is replayed multiple times
 - No heavy code in Orchestrator